Improving customer service in healthcare

 Topic: Customer Service, SMS

-Person representing the healthcare industry and how to save money using SMS automation.
+Person representing the healthcare industry and how to save money using appointment confirmation text, generally representing how to improve customer service in healthcare

 Discover how SMS and mobile messaging are transforming customer service in healthcare, creating more personalised, efficient, and accessible care experiences.